The widow’s pension: bereavement support payment explained

 Payments are linked to national insurance contributions, and you can only claim if you haven’t reached state pension age yet.

-But if they died due to an accident at work or an illness caused by their job, you may still be eligible even if they didn’t make contributions.
+However, if they died as a result of an accident at work or an illness caused by their job, you may still be eligible, irrespective of their national insurance contributions.

 How much is the bereavement support payment?